 Ultraviolet Visible Spectrometer (UVS)

 AIM-North would use an ultraviolet-visible spectrometer (UVS) to measure reflected sunlight to retrieve O3, NO2, BrO, HCHO, SO2, aerosols and other species for air quality research and operational forecasting.
-The UVS would be a dispersive spectrometer spanning 290-780 nm with 1225 spectral elements, giving a spectral sampling of ~0.4 nm (before binning 2 spectral samples).
-Its mass would be ~51 kg with an aperture diameter of 74 mm and would image the above species with pushbroom scanning by acquiring 480 simultaneous 3×3 km2 observations every 1.2-1.3 seconds using one dimension of a 480×1280 element space-qualified focal plane array (FPA), imaging the field of regard every ~60-90 minutes of daylight.
+The UVS would be a dispersive spectrometer spanning ~290-786 nm with a spectral sampling of ~0.25 nm.
+It would observe the above species with pushbroom scanning by acquiring 3-5 km observations using one dimension of a large format space-qualified focal plane array (FPA) for the spatial domain and the other for the spectral domain, to spectroscopically image the cloud-free portion of the field of regard every ~90 minutes of daylight.

-AIM-North would image CO2, CH4 and CO with an imaging Fourier Transform Spectrometer (IFTS) by observing spectra of reflected shortwave infrared (SWIR) and near infrared (NIR) solar radiation.
-The baseline Imaging Fourier Transform Spectrometer (IFTS) includes 4 NIR-SWIR spectral bands using separate but identical FPAs and the same fore-optics with a large input aperture.
+AIM-North would image CO2, CH4 and CO by observing spectra of reflected shortwave infrared (SWIR) and near infrared (NIR) solar radiation.
+Dispersive and Fourier Transform Spectrometers (FTSs) were both studied for this instrument in Phase 0.
+The baseline design selected from these trade studies is an Imaging Fourier Transform Spectrometer (IFTS) with 4 NIR-SWIR spectral bands using separate FPAs and the same fore-optics with a large input aperture.
 The interferometer would use two moving mirrors on a V-shaped pivot arm, rather than a traditional Michelson interferometer design (one fixed and one moving mirror).
-With the two mirrors moving in opposite directions, only half the displacement is needed to achieve a maximum optical path difference of 4 cm and spectral sampling of 0.25 cm-1 on a ~150 kg instrument.
-The IFTS pointing and scanning pattern is still being investigated, but under one scenario, it would image approximately 480×480 pixels on each FPA at 3×3 km2, then step to the next position and repeat, imaging the field of regard every ~60-90 minutes of daylight.
+With the two mirrors moving in opposite directions, only half the displacement is needed to achieve a maximum optical path difference of 4 cm and spectral sampling of 0.25 cm-1.
+The IFTS pointing and scanning pattern is still being investigated, but the baseline plan is for 128×128 pixels on each FPA at ~4×4 km2, then viewing would step to the next position and repeat, imaging the cloud-free fraction of the field of regard every ~90 minutes of daylight.
 The IFTS interferometer design has LEO spaceflight heritage in ACE, GOSAT, GOSAT-2 and other missions; however, imaging would be a new application facilitated by the possibility for longer stare times from a HEO or GEO vantage point.
 The Canadian Space Agency (CSA) continues to invest in raising the technology readiness level of IFTS by supporting research by Canadian industry and academic partners in consultation with Environment and Climate Change Canada (ECCC).

 Spectral Bands, Sampling and Species

-Solar Induced Fluorescence (SIF) could be observed with both instruments.
-The UVS would observe SIF over a broad spectral range and low spectral resolution spanning both photosystems I and II, while a few isolated solar Fraunhofer lines for SIF retrieval would be included in the IFTS O2 (~760 nm) band, which is primarily intended for surface pressure retrievals (for XCO2, XCH4 and XCO) and aerosol information.
+Solar Induced Fluorescence (SIF) could be observed to some extent with both instruments.
+The UVS would observe SIF over a broad spectral range and low spectral resolution spanning both photosystems I and II, while a few isolated solar Fraunhofer lines for SIF retrieval would be included in the NIR O2 (~760 nm) band, which is primarily intended for surface pressure retrievals (for XCO2, XCH4 and XCO) and aerosol information.

-The AIM-North concept evolved from an earlier proposal called the Polar Highly Elliptical Orbit Science (PHEOS) Weather, Climate and Air quality (WCA) instrument suite.
-PHEOS-WCA was proposed as an enhancement to the Polar Communications and Weather (PCW) mission and completed Phases 0 and A in 2012, led by Professor Jack McConnell of York University.
+AIM-North evolved from an earlier proposal called the Polar Highly Elliptical Orbit Science (PHEOS) Weather, Climate and Air quality (WCA) instrument suite.
+PHEOS-WCA was proposed as an enhancement to the Polar Communications and Weather (PCW) mission and completed Phases 0 and A in 2012, led by Professor Jack McConnell, York University.
 Like AIM-North, PHEOS-WCA also consisted of an IFTS and a UVS but these instruments were constrained to work with very tight mass (< 50 kg) and volume allocations.
-The primary objective of PHEOS-WCA was to support the PCW weather observations, so the baseline IFTS included wide longwave infrared and mid-wave infrared bands along with only one NIR and one SWIR band.
-Although an optimal configuration proposed by the science team included both XCO2 and XCH4 capability, the fully compliant configuration would not have measured XCO2.
+The main objective of PHEOS-WCA was to support PCW weather objectives, so the IFTS included wide longwave IR and mid-wave IR bands for water vapour, temperature, etc., but only one NIR and one SWIR band.
+Although an optimal IFTS configuration proposed by the science team included both XCO2 and XCH4 capability, the fully compliant configuration would not have measured XCO2.

-GHG and air quality observations are the primary objectives of the AIM-North mission in the baseline design.
-An enhancement to the IFTS above the baseline is also possible by adding bands in the longwave and mid-wave infrared.
-These bands would enable measurements of temperature, water vapour and atmospheric motion vectors in northern regions (for weather forecasting) along with numerous AQ species and CO2 and CH4 with mid- to upper tropospheric sensitivity during days, nights and all seasons, but would require infrared FPAs and a cryo-cooler adding ~60 kg to the IFTS.
-Other potential enhancements that could also be explored include: a cloud imager to enable better pointing and real-time cloud data for forecasts; or a small dedicated aerosol instrument for improved air quality health forecasts; as well as a number of hosted payload options to enhance the business case for the mission.
+An enhancement to the IFTS above the baseline is also possible by adding longwave and mid-wave IR bands.
+These bands would enable measurements of temperature, water vapour and atmospheric motion vectors in northern regions (for weather forecasting) along with numerous AQ species and CO2 and CH4 with mid- to upper tropospheric sensitivity during days, nights and all seasons, but would require infrared FPAs and a cryo-cooler adding significant mass to the IFTS.

 Figure 4.
-With AIM-North’s imaging approach and the example of a Three-Apogee (TAP) highly elliptical orbit (HEO), each colored region is a Field of Regard (FOR) that would be scanned every ~60-90 minutes during daylight.
+A simplified depiction of AIM-North’s imaging approach with the example of a Three-Apogee (TAP) highly elliptical orbit (HEO).
+Each coloured region is a Field of Regard (FOR) that could be scanned every ~90 minutes during daylight.